Back to Blackwell: Closing the Loop on Intransitivity in Multi-Objective Preference Fine-Tuning: LLM Fine-Tuning Experiments Setup

 \textbf{Benchmarks.} We primarily evaluate our trained models on \textsc{AlpacaEval}~\citep{dubois2024alpacaeval} and \textsc{Arena-Hard}~\citep{li2024arenahard}, as these benchmarks are in-domain for the \textsc{WildChecklists} training dataset.
 Additionally, to ensure our training procedure doesn't cause regression on other capabilities, we also report results on multiple-choice QA and reasoning benchmarks: \textsc{IFEval}~\citep{zhou2023ifeval}, \textsc{MMLU}~\citep{hendrycks2020mmlu}, \textsc{ARC}~\citep{clark2018arc}, \textsc{HellaSwag}~\citep{zellers2019hellaswag}, and \textsc{TruthfulQA}~\citep{lin2021truthfulqa}.

 \textbf{Baselines.} Given the similarity of the training data, we primarily evaluate our methods against the \textsc{RLCF} (RL from Checklist Feedback) method of \citet{viswanathan2025checklists}.
 For each prompt, candidate response, and checklist item, \textsc{RLCF} generates a score by querying the LLM judge.
 Another LLM (Qwen2.5-72B-Instruct in our experiments) then generates a set of weights used to combine the per-item scores into a per-response reward.
 Thus, the primary distinction between our method and RLCF is the use of a more principled, game-theoretic aggregation of per-item scores.
 Less important distinctions include the use of DPO \citep{rafailov2024directpreferenceoptimizationlanguage} on the highest and lowest scoring responses for a prompt rather than gap size-sensitive REBEL \citep{gao2024rebel} for policy optimization and our use of \textit{pairwise} judges rather than a judge that evaluates responses in isolation.
-For the 7B scale, we evaluate the author's released checkpoints.
-For the 3B scale, as no models were released by the authors, we re-implement \textsc{RLCF} with REBEL as the policy optimizer, using our existing optimization pipeline.
+To ensure a fair comparison, we re-implement \textsc{RLCF} within our optimization pipeline using REBEL as the policy optimizer and report the resulting performance in the main text.
+We further evaluate the authors’ released checkpoints and find their performance to be comparable to our re-implementation (see \cref{subsec: 3b}).
+Both, however, are consistently outperformed by our method.

 \textbf{Ablations.} In addition to evaluating our full method, \texttt{PROSPER}, we evaluate two simplifications, each of which correspond to dropping one of the inner loop optimizations.

 \underline{Ablation \#1: Single-Objective Optimization.} We ablate the importance of explicitly optimizing over multiple objectives by instead asking the LLM judge for a single, aggregate score (i.e., $\forall x \in \mathcal{X}, m(x) = 1$ that reflects all checklist items \textit{jointly}).
 We refer to this variant as \fullcheck.